Director of Athletics and Adjunct Instructor

 Administrative Assistant for Athletics, Women's Head Softball Coach, and Women's Assistant Volleyball Coach

-Payne begins her second year as part-time assistant in the athletic office this fall, while continuing her role as assistant volleyball coach for her fourth season.
-This spring, she will head up STLCOP's softball team for a second season.
+Payne begins her third year as assistant in the athletic office this fall, while continuing her role as assistant volleyball coach for her fifth season.
+This spring, she will head up STLCOP's softball team for a third season.

 In college, Payne captained the volleyball and softball teams during her senior year at Dominican University before graduating in 2006 with a degree in graphic design and photography.